 There are hundreds of tips and tricks that you will undoubtedly encounter and learn from throughout your design.
 However, the following three tactics are your low-hanging, budget-friendly fruit that you should always keep in mind.

 Organization of Your Board

 With the varied technology in mounting components these days, we'll likely find ourselves mixing and matching through-hole with surface-mount components.
 This poses a slight issue for manufacturers, as there are unique ways to install and solder each component to the PCB.
 This will certainly add a plethora of additional steps and touch time required to produce the board—thus adding more cost to your overall manufacturing budget.
 If keeping to one mounting technology is out of the design question, then grouping similarly mounted components together on either side of the board will limit the number of steps taken to solder such groups successfully.

 Orientation of Individual Components

 Throughout your life, you may have been told to keep your ducks in a row.
 Regardless of how you've kept your ducks (or other poultry) over all these years, I must bring you back the same old adage in regards to your PCB design.
-Keeping components scattered all over the board isn't a wrong practice, but your manufacturing costs will soar to new heights.
+Keeping components scattered all over the board isn't a wrong practice, but your machine manufacturing costs will soar to new heights.
 Keeping your components oriented with each other and in a nice neat row will decrease the amount of time spent on soldering as well as minimize errors and extra steps needed in manufacturing.